Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Estimation Methods

 What if we do not know enough about how to model the outcome?
-If instead we can specify a reasonably correct {\sl propensity model} for $\Pr ( X = s | \bm{W} )$, the propensity of seeing $X = s$ for a given level of $W$, then we can use a number of {\sl propensity score} methods \cite{1983_rosenbaum_rubin, 2001_hirano_imbens, 2004_lunceford_davidian} to estimate the ATE.
-These include the matching and IPW approaches mentioned in Section \ref{subsec:motivation}.
+Suppose we can instead specify a reasonably correct {\sl exposure or propensity model} for $\Pr ( X = s | \bm{W} )$; i.e., the probability that the exposure $X = s$ for a given level of $\bm{W}$.
+Then we can use a number of {\sl propensity score} methods \cite{1983_rosenbaum_rubin, 2001_hirano_imbens, 2004_lunceford_davidian} to estimate the ATE.
+These include the matching and inverse probability weighting (IPW) approaches mentioned in the Appendix.
 In this approach, $X = I \big( \calE^X > \Pr ( X = 1 | \bm{W} ) \big)$ where $\calE^X$ is uniformly distributed between 0 and 1.
 This technique is inspired by Horvitz-Thompson weights used in survey sampling \cite{1952-horvitz-thompson, 1997-robins}.

 Our main focus will be to characterize the performance (with respect to empirical bias) of a g-formula estimation approach.
-However, we will also propose a complementary IPW method for comparison.
+However, we will also propose a complementary propensity-score IPW method for comparison.
 We will not explore {\sl doubly robust} methods (e.g., \lq\lq augmented IPW"), which involve specifying both outcome and propensity models.
 They are called as such because only one of these two models needs to be specified correctly to guarantee consistent estimation \cite{2005-bang-robins}.

-\subsection{Modeling Flexibility}
+\subsubsection{Modeling Flexibility}

-Now suppose the outcome and propensity mechanisms are either unknown or cannot otherwise be reasonably justified (e.g., due to a lack accumulated theoretical evidence).
-This is the case in our setting of causal hypothesis generation: Our primary objective is to {\sl identify}, {\sl select}, or {\sl propose} plausible models for a small set of posited causal effects, rather than {\sl estimate} effects and associations posited by scientifically defensible or otherwise well-established a priori models \cite{2010_arlot_celisse, 2007_yang}.
+Now suppose the outcome and propensity mechanisms are either unknown or cannot otherwise be reasonably justified (e.g., due to a lack of accumulated theoretical evidence).
+This is the case in our setting of causal hypothesis generation (as well as the field of causal discovery): Our primary objective is to {\sl identify}, {\sl select}, or {\sl propose} plausible models for a small set of posited causal effects, rather than {\sl estimate} effects and associations posited by scientifically defensible or otherwise well-established a priori models \cite{2010_arlot_celisse, 2007_yang}.